georgiee/origami/LOG.md

 170513
 Finally got the commands from the original source converted.
 I save them to a json file for the moment.
 Have to figure out how to do folding and reflection on single polygons before using the given data.
 So that's what I am doing now.
 I wondered all the day why the internal fold with a polygonIndex doesn't seem to do any cuts.
 But hours later I recognized, it's creasing within the UI calling function just before calling the folding action (see OrigiamiScriptTerminal).

+I also  put some efforts into creating a polygon list holding class to have vertices and polygons in one place instead of mixing them with the origami cutting logic.
+Well I should have thought more over this.
+I wanted to gradually move over to this new datat structure and therefore used it at some place.
+Stupid that that containsIndex() to determine if a vertex is inside a polygon was not workign as expected.
+I didn't thought of it so I spend far too much time finding that stupid error.
+Learning of this: Do one thing and never do such a core functionality on the sideline.

+170514
+Debugging the new foldIndex function.
+It works but the merging of non affected polygons is somehow broken and merges the wrong polygons.
+Well in the creasing pattern (vertices2d) it looks good but in the 3d view it just looks plain wrong.

+Really?
+Really?
+Debugging for at least 6 hours and I found that I got the selecting algorithm wrong by a sign error. if(Math.abs(distance) > 0.0001) vs if(Math.abs(distance) > 0.0001).
+Stupid but as it's working pretty solid now it's one of those lovely errors to find🙏

+And I tried RxJS once again.
+Wanted to create a unique stream of vertices from grouped polygon indices [[0,1],[0,2]] -> [[1,2,3,4,5,6,7,8]].
+But well like the thousand times before.
+RxJS is hard because you can't find the right operator without knowing the full set.
+Next time I get you rxjs.

 ## Fun with
 + floating round errors: distanceToPlane(vertex) is not always 0 event if the vertex is on the plane